tagoWorks/ascendara/README.md

 ### Current Goals
 - [ ] Game ratings and reliability system
-- [ ] Custom handling for Wallpaper Engine
 - [ ] Endpoint for known games that have weird installation paths, issues, etc.

 ### Future Goals
  > Want to suggest a feature you don't see here?
 [Contribute](https://ascendara.app/docs/getting-started/contributing) to Ascendara or [submit feedback](https://ascendara.app/feedback)!